 Pain and Suffering

 What we typically do with pain and suffering is look at historical data in the local jurisdiction where your case could be filed.
-We look at similar cases that have maybe gone to a jury trial or have settled in your local jurisdiction for people that had similar claims with similar injuries.
+We look at similar cases that have maybe gone to a jury trial or have settled in your local jurisdiction for people who had similar claims with similar injuries.
 We compare it to your case and look at that data to try to come up with a range of what your case might be worth for pain and suffering damages.

 Comparative Negligence